Personal Property Tax Exemption

 To qualify for the Aircraft of Historical Significance exemption, the aircraft and owner must meet all of the following criteria:

-• Historically Significant Aircraft: The aircraft is an original, restored, or replica heavier-than-air aircraft that is either at least 35 years old or a type/model of which fewer than five are known to exist worldwide.
-(This defines an “aircraft of historical significance” under California law.).
+- Historically Significant Aircraft: The aircraft must be an original, restored, or replica heavier-than-air aircraft that is either at least 35 years old or a type/model of which fewer than five are known to exist worldwide.
+(This defines an “aircraft of historical significance” under California law.)

-• Individual Ownership (Not for Sale): The aircraft is owned by an individual person (not a corporation, partnership, or other legal entity) and not held primarily for sale.
-In other words, you must be a private owner, and the plane isn’t part of an inventory for resale.
+- Individual Ownership (Not for Sale): The aircraft must be owned by an individual person (not a corporation, partnership, or other legal entity) and not held primarily for sale.
+In other words, you must be a private owner, and the aircraft cannot be part of a resale inventory.

-• Non-Commercial Use: The aircraft is not used for commercial purposes or general transportation (e.g. not used for hire, business, or personal commuter travel).
-It should essentially be kept for historical interest, not everyday transportation or profit-making activities.
+- Non-Commercial Use: The aircraft must not be used for commercial purposes or general transportation (e.g., not used for hire, business, or personal commuter travel).
+It should be kept for historical interest, not for everyday transportation or profit-making use.

 How to Apply for the Exemption

-1. Obtain the Claim Form (BOE-260-B): The required form is BOE-260-B, titled “Claim for Exemption from Property Taxes of Aircraft of Historical Significance.”
-You can get this form from your county assessor’s office or download it from the California BOE’s Property Tax Forms page (look for Form BOE-260-B on that page).
+- Obtain the Claim Form (BOE-260-B): The required form is BOE-260-B, titled “Claim for Exemption from Property Taxes of Aircraft of Historical Significance.”
+You can obtain this form from your county assessor’s office or download it online.

-2. Complete the Form and Gather Documentation: Fill out the BOE-260-B claim form completely.
-You will need to attach documentation for each public display event your aircraft attended in the prior year.
-Specifically, include the certificate of attendance for each event, signed by the event organizer or sponsor, as proof that your aircraft was displayed to the public on those dates.
+- Complete the Form and Gather Documentation: Fill out the BOE-260-B claim form completely.
+You must include documentation for each public display event your aircraft participated in during the prior year.
+Specifically, attach a certificate of attendance for each event, signed by the event organizer or sponsor, as proof that your aircraft was on public display.

-(Late filing: If you miss the February 15 deadline, you can still file by August 1 of the same year to receive a partial exemption (approximately 80% of the normal benefit) for that year.)
+Late filing: If you miss the February 15 deadline, you may still file by August 1 of the same year to receive a partial exemption (approximately 80% of the normal benefit).

-Note: Forms and/or regulations may vary county by county.
-Be sure to check with your local county assessor’s office for any additional requirements or differences in the application process.
+Note: Forms and regulations may vary slightly by county.
+Be sure to check with your local county assessor’s office for any additional requirements or variations in the application process.